Universal behavior of the Covid-19 tails: Inverse power-law distribution

-In this study, it is the first time, we analyzed the tails of Covid-19 for eight countries and six continental regions to discuss the universal behavior in the distribution and time dependence of the tails.
-Firstly, we show that the deaths in the tail of Covid-19 for the different countries and different regions we analyzed can be represented by a distribution function that obeys the inverse power law: $P (m) \sim m^{ - \alpha}$ with $0 < \alpha <2$.
-Secondly, we analyzed the time dependence of the tail of Covid-19 death data for the same countries and the same continents and showed that the number of deaths decreases with an inverse power law: $M (t) \sim t^{ - \beta}$ with $0 < \beta <2$.
-These novel and interesting results are first reported in this work.
+In this study, we analyzed the last tails of Covid-19 for eight countries and six continental regions to discuss the universal behavior in the distribution and time dependence of the tails.
+Firstly, we show that the deaths in the latest tails of Covid-19 in 2023 for the different countries and different regions we analyzed can be represented by a distribution function that obeys the inverse power-law: $P (m) \sim m^{ - \alpha}$ with $0 < \alpha <2$.
+Secondly, we analyzed the time dependence of the tail of Covid-19 death data for the same countries and the same continents and showed that the number of deaths decreases with an inverse power-law: $M (t) \sim t^{ - \beta}$ with $0 < \beta <2$.
+These novel and interesting results are reported in this work.

-It should be pointed out that the inverse power law is universal, therefore the obtained results indicate that the tail of Covid-19 has a distribution function of the mortality and mortality relaxation with time to obey this universal law.
-On the other hand, we analyzed the mortality peaks in the entire time series as they increased and decreased, but we did not observe a similar universal behavior.
-The results we obtained are only valid in the Covid-19 tail, that is, in regions very close to the end of the pandemic.